JAIVARDHANNN/QUIZEE/README.md

 # QUIZEE
-This is a quiz maker frontend project
+This project showcase the indepth processing of how we made a quiz .
+So basically it's a quiz maker named as QUIZEE